Volatility and Flowing with Change

 It’s fashionable to comment on how volatile Bitcoin is as if it’s an intrinsic property of Bitcoin itself.
 It’s not.
 It’s simply the manifestation of our own polarization.
 Volatility can’t exist without polarization.
 It’s from this polarity of opinion and subsequent expression of it in markets that volatility emerges.

 Vol spikes and price direction indifference: Nov‘18 vol spike reflects a 50% meltdown, Apr’19 vol spike reflects a 20% meltup

 April 1st saw the 5th largest single day spike in volatility on record

 Volatility was at yearly lows before the April melt up

 Methodological robustness note: due to the fat-tailedness of Bitcoin’s returns distribution, there is no defined mean from which observations can deviate.
 This is because large price swings are so frequent and impactful that there is no stable (convergent over time) statistical mean.
 It’s thus inappropriate to use statistical dispersion calculations that rely on defined means and normally distributed data, such as standard deviation, variance, correlation, etc. We use the robust Median Absolute Deviation method to quantify and interpret market volatility.

 “Relationship to volatility” is higher order classification than “asset class”

-It’s much simpler to categorize assets by return function rather than the arbitrary, crude, or irrelevant boundaries of traditional asset class definitions.
+It’s much simpler to categorize assets by return function rather than the often arbitrary, crude, or irrelevant boundaries of traditional asset class definitions.